 8. Chun-Li, Street fighter Series:

 Chun-Li is one of the first really recognizable token female characters.
 First appearing in Street fighter II in 1991 along with 7 male "world warriors" and was the first female playable character in a fighting game.
 In spite of being the token girl Chun-Li is consistently portrayed as being strong, muscular and capable of holding her own with the boys.
 In subsequent games she's been joined by a full roster of female fighters, but she's usually the only one who's fully dressed, as apparently for the "strongest woman in the world" the chain mail bikini principal does not apply.
-Sure there's a wealth of Chun-Li bikini figures endlessly flowing out of Japan, but what she does in her off time hardly counts towards her in game appearance.
-Chun-Li isn't just the first token girl though, she's a face of the game and often voted as the most popular characters in the entire franchise, beating out even Ryu & Ken.
-In her earliest incarnations was a bit weaker than the rest of the roster, but over the years she's developed into one of the most solid and consistent fighters on the roster.
+Sure there's a wealth of Chun-Li bikini figures endlessly flowing out of Japan and a few questionable alternative costumes so there's no denying she's sexy but she generally errs more on the side of badass.
+Chun-Li isn't just the first token girl though, she's a face of the game and often voted as the most popular characters in the entire franchise, beating out even Ryu and Ken.
+In her earliest incarnations she was a bit weaker than the rest of the roster, but over the years she's developed into one of the most solid and consistent fighters on the roster.

 7. Sniper Wolf, Metal Gear Solid: